electrode-io/electrode/docs/guides/subapps.md

 - What is a subapp?

   At its core, a subapp is simply a display component.
-Currently, this can be either or React or Preact component, but more UI libraries may be supported in the future.
+Currently, this can be either a React or Preact component, but more UI libraries may be supported in the future.

 - What makes a subapp special?